shreyazh/Files-for-MATRIX/README.md

 ## 🔍 **Features in Detail**

-### 💬 **Chat with HARI AI**
+### 💬 **Chat with CHAT AI**
 Interact with our **AI Health Guru** for real-time, evidence-based health advice.

 - **How It Works:** Ask health-related questions, and the chatbot uses Retrieval-Augmented Generation (RAG) to fetch reliable information.
-With multi-agent support, HARI AI ensures precise and helpful responses.
+With multi-agent support, CHAT AI ensures precise and helpful responses.
 - **Agents Involved:**
   - **Chat Assistant:** Generates conversational responses.
   - **Document Processor:** Fetches insights from medical files.